 Australasia will see the formation of tropical cyclones shift westward across the western Pacific ocean.
 With increase threat to China and surrounding countries.
 Wetter weather will occur in Indonesia, Philippines and Malaysia.
 Expect heavier than normal cyclones throughout the western Pacific.

-The effects of El Niño on the Atlantic are a warm tropical North Atlantic in the following spring and summer.
-Sometimes, El Niño's effect on the Atlantic Walker circulation over South America will increase the easterly trade winds in the western tropical Atlantic area.
-Resulting in a very unusual cooling in the eastern tropical Atlantic during spring and summer after El Niño peaks in winter
+The effects of El Niño on the Atlantic result in a warm tropical North Atlantic in the following spring and summer.
+Sometimes, the effect on the Atlantic Walker circulation over South America will increase the easterly trade winds in the western tropical Atlantic area.
+Resulting in a very unusual cooling in the eastern tropical Atlantic during spring and summer after El Niño peaks in winter.

 As you can see, the El Niño & La Niña phenomenon in the Pacific Ocean have their effects globally influencing weather for everyone on a greater scale than the minute amount of CO2 will ever be able to do.